josh06-bit/Restaurant_Orders_Data_Exploration/README.md

 #### 2. Identify the date range of the table

 Insight:
-The timeframe determines how representative the data is.
 It reveals seasonality, trends, and data completeness.

 <img width="296" height="90" alt="image" src="https://github.com/user-attachments/assets/f5de58a9-a5fa-4546-9b84-4a41884adec3" />